Online e-Filing Portal

 A summary of the main obligations is as follows:

-- A DNFBP must register with the Agency - Section 5C of the FIA Act as amended by the Financial Investigation Agency (Amendment) Act 2021 (“FIAA Act 2021”) makes it clear that all DNFBPs operating within the Territory are required to register with the Agency.
+Section 5C of the FIA Act as amended by the Financial Investigation Agency (Amendment) Act 2021 (“FIAA Act 2021”) makes it clear that all DNFBPs operating within the Territory are required to register with the Agency.
 As part of the registration process, persons conducting such businesses are also required to provide the Agency with details of all persons holding significant interests within the business.
 These persons include directors, senior officers, sole proprietors, money laundering reporting officers, shareholders and beneficial owners.
 For more details on registration, please click here.

 Alternatively, you can also contact the Agency at: